ESPboy-edu/ESPboy_CHIP8/README.md

 * 255 #define SPI_FREQUENCY 27000000

-You is able to make <gamename.k> configuration file and upload them to the SPIFFS togather with games.
+You is able to make <gamename.k> configuration files and upload them to the SPIFFS togather with games.
 It looks like simple txt file.
 Check below